 - Q Why might a doctor squirt water into the ear of someone in a coma?

-- Q How do medications treat coma?
+- Q How do people recover from a coma?